-For the year ended June 30, 2019, the employer pension contribution was 9.85 percent of salaries paid from federal and special trust funds.
-For the year ended June 30, 2019, salaries totaling \$142,798 were paid from federal and special trust funds that required employer contributions of \$14,066.
+For the year ended June 30, 2021, the employer pension contribution was 10.41% of salaries paid from federal and special trust funds.
+For the year ended June 30, 2021, salaries totaling \$282,435 were paid from federal and special trust funds that required employer contributions of \$29,402.

 Employer retirement cost contributions.
 Under GASB Statement No. 68, contributions that an employer is required to pay because of a TRS member retiring are categorized as specific liability payments.
-The employer is required to make a one-time contribution to TRS for members granted salary increases over 6 percent if those salaries are used to calculate a retiree's final average salary.
-Additionally, beginning with the year ended June 30, 2019, employers will make a similar contribution for salary increases over 3 percent if members are not exempted by current collective bargaining agreements or contracts.
+The employer is required to make a one-time contribution to TRS for members granted salary increases over 6% if those salaries are used to calculate a retiree's final average salary.
 A one-time contribution is also required for members granted sick leave days in excess of the normal annual allotment if those days are used as TRS service credit.
+Additionally PA 100-0023 requires school districts to pay for a portion of the cost of a member's pension if that member's salary, determined on a full-time equivalent basis, is greater that the governor's statutory salary (currently \$181,670).
+The amount charged to the employer is the employer normal cost, or 10.41%.

-For the year ended June 30, 2019, the employer paid \$3,077 to TRS for employer contributions due on salary increases in excess of 6 percent, \$0 for salary increases over 3 percent and \$0 for sick leave days granted in excess of the normal annual allotment.
+For the year ended June 30, 2021, the District paid \$3,962 to TRS for employer contributions due on salary increases in excess of 6%.
+The District was not required to make payments to TRS for sick leave days granted in excess of the normal annual allotment.
+The District paid \$1,708 for member salaries in excess of the governor's statutory salary.